rdkcentral/Lightning-SDK/docs/plugins/router.md

 }
 ```

-Regex patterns work as explained in: [dynamic urls](#dynamic-urls), and their value will be made available on the Page.
+Regex patterns work as explained in: [dynamic urls](#dynamic-urls) and their value will be made available on the Page.

 #### Routed function calls